eiffel-community/community/GOVERNANCE.md

 Contributors are eligible to vote on Technical Committee elections.
 Contributors do not have the rights to accept pull requests.

-Being contributor is a prerequisite for becoming a maintainer to the projects they are contributing to.
-In order for a contributor to become a maintainer, the individual must be nominated by one of the existing maintainers with a reference to the individual's history of contributions to the project.
-The nomination is discussed and voted on in the maintainer discussion channel.
-If approved, the nominated contributor must be added to the maintainer list.

 ### Maintainers

 Maintainers are active contributors and participants in the projects they are maintainers of.
 Maintainers have the rights to accept pull requests.

+In order for a contributor to become a maintainer for a certain project, the individual must be nominated by one of the existing maintainers of that project with a reference to the individual's history of contributions to the same project.
+The nomination is discussed and voted on amongst the maintainers.
+Unless unanimous approval within the maintainers group can be reached, the Technical Committee can be consulted for advice.
+If approved, the nominated contributor must be added to the maintainer list.

 Maintainers have a responsibility towards the code and content of the projects and repositories they maintain.
 This means the maintainer is expected to enforce the following:
 * Inclusive and non-offensive content